Quixoty/quixoty-test4.github.io/_posts/2020-08-17-mixed native hedges (part 5).md

 [hedgerow-trust]: https://hedgerows.co.uk/Species.htm
 [part-2]: /mixed-native-hedges-(part-2)/

-In regards to hedges in close proximity to foundations, refer to the [NHBC Building Near Trees Guidence][nhbc-ref] which provides guidance on tree species selection based on their ability to cause soil shrinkage (which can cause building subsidence if the foundations are not adequate).
+In regards to hedges in close proximity to foundations, refer to the [NHBC Building Near Trees Guidance][nhbc-ref] which provides guidance on tree species selection based on their ability to cause soil shrinkage (which can cause building subsidence if the foundations are not adequate).

 [nhbc-ref]: https://nhbc-standards.co.uk/4-foundations/4-2-building-near-trees/4-2-4-the-effects-of-trees-on-shrinkable-soils/